Repair Location is a geographic area where your clients’ vehicles are serviced by internal or vendor teams of employees.

 To set the working hours

-- Select the check box next to appropriate day of the week, and then use the time picker to set time in the Start Time and the Finish Time boxes.
+Select the check box next to the appropriate day of the week, and then use the time picker to set time in the Start Time and the Finish Time boxes.

-On the Address Info tab you can enter repair location address in the following fields:
+On the Address Info tab, you can enter the repair location address in the following fields:

-On the Departments page you can add, edit, and delete location departments.
-Also you can sort departments to show them in particular order.
+On the Departments page, you can add, edit, and delete location departments.
+Also, you can sort departments to show them in a particular order.